dbnetsoft/IDCamProDocumentation/docs/index.md

 The following features are currently available:

-* Recording images from one or more sources (IP cameras like Axis or Hikvision, NDI, Blackmagic Design)
+* Recording images from one or more sources (IP cameras like Axis or Hikvision, NDI, Blackmagic Design, Webcams, GoPros, ...) - only AXIS is fully supported
 * Taking impulses and passings from one or more timing devices (ALGE-Timing, RaceResult, TagHeuer)
 * Search for timestamps and bibs easily
 * Export all images with bib markers at once for e.g. display on websites